 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

-- What is asthma?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/asthma/.
-Accessed June 30, 2012.
+- Long-acting muscarinic antagonists.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/resources/long-acting-muscarinic-antagonists-lamas.
+Accessed June 1, 2022.